Well-Child Visit: 3 Years

 Your doctor and/or nurse will probably:

-1. Check your child's weight and height, calculate body mass index (BMI), and plot the measurements on growth charts.
+1. Check your child's weight and height, calculate body mass index (BMI), and plot the measurements on a growth chart.

 2. Check your child's blood pressure and vision, if your child is able to cooperate.